linkedin/dph-framework/persona-champions.md

 future, while still being useful for its readers.

-These documents are useful for infrastructure owners who are engaging in new stategic initiatives and need to understand if their plans are going to fit in with how developers across the company work.
+These documents are useful for infrastructure owners who are engaging in new strategic initiatives and need to understand if their plans are going to fit in with how developers across the company work.
 For example, if I'm going to work on a new web framework, does it fit in with how web developers work?
 Are there any other developers who might benefit from it, at the company?